mafifafm/pxt-microbit/docs/projects/v2-play-sound-long.md

 ## 3. See the Console

-When your code runs again, you'll see a button below the micro:bit that says "Show console Simulator".
+When your code runs again, you'll see a button below the Ragga that says "Show console Simulator".

 Click that button to see what happens.